Psychologist

 ABOUT FLORIDA ATLANTIC UNIVERSITY

-Florida Atlantic University (FAU) is the most racially and ethnically diverse university in Florida and has been highlighted among the top 50 diverse colleges in the country.
-Over 52% of our 30,000 students identify as students of color, and our international student body comes from over 180 countries, making us a vibrant community of different cultures and perspectives.
-Our work environment is a hub of cultures from across the nation and the world, making FAU a place where collaboration flourishes.
+Florida Atlantic University (FAU) is the most racially and ethnically diverse university in Florida, has been highlighted among the top 50 diverse colleges in the country, and is designated as a Hispanic Serving Institution.
+Over 52% of our 30,000 students identify as students of color and our international student body comes from over 180 countries, making us a vibrant community of different cultures and perspectives.
+Our work environment is a hub of cultures from across the nation and the world, making FAU a place where collaboration flourishes

 MINIMUM QUALIFICATIONS